-First training session in Indianapolis
+2015 training session

 Injuries can happen in any sport, but there are not always certified athletic trainers or medical staff at every practice or sport competition.
 ASA was developed to use student athletes by educating them to help improve safety in high school sports by recognizing sports related injuries and medical conditions signs and symptoms.
 High school student athletes are selected by their school administration and coaching staff to participate in the three-hour training session to become ASA Ambassadors.